KevinJustinYu/Stock-Market-Analysis/README.md

 # Stock-Market-Analysis
-Tool that fetches company data, statistics, and financials for valuation and analysis, and then performs automated valuation analysis.
+This project contains a tool that fetches company data, statistics, and financials for valuation and analysis, and then performs automated valuation analysis.
 A trading algorithm is currently in development.
+This project is a work in progress, so consistency and quality moght be lacking in some areas.

 # Usage
 If you want to get data from a company, all you have to do is this: